 How could future trends reduce recycling costs?

-Scale: Higher volumes as more EVs reach end-of-life.
+2. Increased processing volume as more EVs reach end-of-life.